The Thomas Pages homepage

 The

-mystery of this Kingdom continues in the church as it was in Jesus, for as He lived by the Father so His own live by Him (Jn.6:57).
-This "seed" form of the Kingdom therefore did not consist in Christ's deity but in His practical human relationship to God which began from His baptism.
+mystery of this Kingdom continues in Christ's Church as it was in Jesus, for as He lived by the Father so His own live by Him (Jn.6:57).
+This "seed" form of the Kingdom therefore did not consist in Christ's deity but in His practical human relationship to God which began from His baptism in the anointing of the Holy Spirit upon His humanity.

 The essence of this was His unique relationship to the Holy Spirit which was portrayed in the Spirit's descent upon Him in the sign of a dove; Noah's new beginning.
 This unique human relationship of His to the Holy Spirit was what Jesus gave to His people on the day of Pentecost.
 It was this which constituted them as a spiritual body, His Body, to be Christ in the world.